 Professor Penny D Sackett is a physicist, astronomer and former Chief Scientist for Australia.
 She currently holds the title of Distinguished Honorary Professor at the ANU Institute for Climate, Energy and Disaster Solutions.

 As well as a highly cited researcher, Sackett has received awards for teaching and service.
-She has served on numerous national and international Boards, scientific and funding advisory bodies, and conference organising committees.
+She has served on numerous national and international boards, scientific and funding advisory bodies, and conference organising committees.

 As Chief Scientist for Australia (2008-2011), Professor Sackett provided independent advice to the Australian government on matters of science and innovation, and was a vocal champion of evidenced-based decision making.
-In that role, Sackett explained “Why we must act now to reduce greenhouse gas emissions.”
+In that role, Sackett stressed “Why we must act now to reduce greenhouse gas emissions.”
 She spearheaded the effort to introduce long-term, cross-portfolio and cross-disciplinary foresight into the Prime Minister’s Science, Engineering and Innovation Council, and opened new channels of communication to the Australian public on matters of science, particularly those related to sustainability such as energy, water, climate change, food security, global epidemics, and life-long learning.

 Sackett’s continued interests include sustainability, transdisciplinary research, team building, sub-national climate change action, complex systems, effective communication, quantitative analysis, and leadership during change and uncertainty.
 Her networks in the scientific community are broad and international.